ChristopherA/Lists-of-High-Signal-Low-Noise-Links/#LocationPrivacy #ContractTracing #PublicHealthVsPrivacy #COVID19.md

 ## Contact Tracing Technology

-**[#ContactTracing](https://twitter.com/hashtag/ContactTracing) was among the first Covid-19 tech solutions proposed, basically informing people that they may have been in recent contact with someone with an active infection.
-There are huge privacy, consent and human rights risks in this area, as [#LocationPrivacy](https://twitter.com/hashtag/LocationPrivacy) is very difficult.**
+**[#ContactTracing](https://twitter.com/hashtag/ContactTracing) was among the first techical solutions proposed for #Covid19, basically informing people that they may have been in recent contact with someone with an active infection.
+There are huge privacy, consent, and human rights risks in this area, as [#LocationPrivacy](https://twitter.com/hashtag/LocationPrivacy) is very difficult.**

-**There are some emerging solutions that are better than other, however, I still am skeptical about both the efficacy of [#ContactTracing](https://twitter.com/hashtag/ContactTracing) (because in many cases it is probably too late, and it only works if there is large adoption) & and issues of [#PrivacyByDesign](https://twitter.com/hashtag/PrivacyByDesign) (many open issues on incentive design, consent & active adversary issues, and all proposed solutions are too centralized) of this first generation of [#ContactTracing](https://twitter.com/hashtag/ContactTracing) apps.**
+**There are some emerging solutions that are better than others.
+However, I still am skeptical about both the efficacy of [#ContactTracing](https://twitter.com/hashtag/ContactTracing) (because in many cases it is probably too late, and it only works if there is large adoption) and the issues of [#PrivacyByDesign](https://twitter.com/hashtag/PrivacyByDesign) (many open issues on incentive design and consent & active adversary issues, plus all proposed solutions are too centralized) in this first generation of [#ContactTracing](https://twitter.com/hashtag/ContactTracing) apps.**

-**That being said, I believe it is worth the effort to learn best practices of this generation of apps and make better choices for the next generation.**
+**That being said, I believe it is worth the effort to learn best practices of this generation of apps and to make better choices for the next generation.**

 ### Implementations of Contact Tracing

-**This is a comprehensive summary of contact tracing implementations in the US, and 40+ countries around the world, from USC:**
+**This is a comprehensive summary of contact tracing implementations in the US and in 40+ countries around the world, from USC:**

 * Tanaka, Nina (Last Updated: 2020, April 11).
 Background Research on mobile applications focused on COVID-19  [#Implementation #Review, USC Viterbi School of Engineering].
   * Retrieved from https://docs.google.com/document/d/1bgsNjPcvoz8fpOutEYiqCJpu2PWYHnGqPI3pcK9mUio/edit.
   > KEYQUOTE: Based on news stories and other online sources, with a focus on February 2020 to present.

-**Some additional notable projects or specific links, not yet in the USC list (listed in alphabetical order):**
+**Here are some additional notable projects or specific links, not yet in the USC list (listed in alphabetical order):**

 * Apple/Google Privacy Contact Tracing (2020, April 10)
   * Bluetooth Specification (2020, April 10)